sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 In this example, clicking the "Add a number" button calls the `addNumber` function, which appends a number to the array but doesn't trigger the recalculation of `sum` and does not update the rendered page.

-One way to fix that would be to assign `numbers` to itself to tell the compiler it has changed:
+One way to fix that is to assign `numbers` to itself to tell the compiler it has changed:

 ```js
 function addNumber() {